Are you stuck with wondering how to increase the conversion rate of your dropshipping store?

 9) Decrease your page loading time

-The next thing that you can do is decreasing the time it takes before your product page, or any other page of your store is loaded.
+The next thing that you can do is decrease the time it takes before your product page, or any other page of your store, is loaded.
 For example, Strange Loop says that a one-second delay can cost you 7% of sales.

 You probably don’t earn $100,000 a day.
 So, let’s put it in lower numbers.

 If you make $500 per month from your Shopify store, then that means that you’re losing $35 per month in sales.
 Which is $420 per year!

 Here are some more interesting facts about the page loading time of websites (source):

 - 4 out of 10 Americans give up accessing a mobile shopping site that won’t load in just three seconds (which is roughly the time taken to read to the period at the end of this sentence).